Profirator/project-config/docs/master.md

 More information on the components can be found on [FIWARE catalog page](https://www.fiware.org/developers/catalogue/), and on their respective sites (Apache Nifi and Grafana).
 Basic map visualisation is developed from scratch for this project.

 ### UML Diagram

+The diagram gives an example of the flow for two use cases; User registration and Developer.

+User needs to create a Keyrock account.
+With this account, user can log in to the applications, and get Oauth tokens.
+Developer flow gives and example how developer can access data using token/key.

 ![uml](images/uml.PNG)

 ### Onboarding users / new user creation